PostgreSQL CDC using Kafka and Debezium

 Minimum requirements: Debezium 1.5+

-Debezium is deployed as a set of Kafka Connect-compatible connectors, so you first need to define a Postgres connector configuration and then start the connector by adding it to Kafka Connect.
+Debezium is deployed as a set of Kafka Connect-compatible connectors, so you first need to define a SQL connector configuration and then start the connector by adding it to Kafka Connect.

 WARNING!
 If you deploy the PostgreSQL Debezium connector in Confluent Cloud, you must override the default value of After-state only to false.